nickmachairas/doctorate/docs/2-database/_database.rst

 :numref:`OlsonVarsTable` (appendix) summarizes the variables available in the *Olson APC* Database raw data files.
 The reduction of these variables to a relational schema is presented in :numref:`olson_db_schema`.
-It is important to note that in this iteration, normalization rules are not strictly enforced.
+This resulted in 10 tables and 75 attributes.
+It is important to note that in this first iteration, normalization rules are not strictly enforced, although the goal was to make the schema adhere to 3rd Normal Form (3NF).
 For instance, attributes ``ssuu``, ``ssfv``, ``ssms``, ``ssqt`` are all storing information on shear strength obtained from different tests and it could be argued that they are violating the "non-repeating attribute" rule of the 1st Normal Form (1NF).
-However, in the context of geotechnical engineering, it is unlikely that a value for shear stregth obtained from a new lab test will needs to be stored.
+However, in the context of geotechnical engineering, it is unlikely that a value for shear stregth obtained from a new lab test will need to be stored.
 It is also unlikely that multiple values of shear strength from the same lab test will need to be stored for a single layer.
 As such, it is far more practical to keep these four attributes in the ``layers`` relation than move them in separate relations in order to be strictly compliant with the normalization process.

 .. figure:: figures/olson_iowa_erd_rot.png